-The eleven RBCP centres currently in operation were developed in cooperation with ICAN's Palestinian, Israeli, and Jordanian partners.
-They were established in some of the most disadvantaged areas of the three societies, and though autonomous, they function under a shared conceptual umbrella.
+These eleven RBCP centres have been developed in cooperation with ICAN's Palestinian, Israeli, and Jordanian partners.
+Established in some of the most disadvantaged areas of the three countries, the centres are autonomous while they function under a shared conceptual umbrella.

 Common practice structures that characterize the centres:

 - They are located in the most disadvantaged and the most ethnically diverse communities in their respective cities.
 The centre’s location makes access for the poorest populations, those most disentitled, readily available.

 - The centres offer walk-in services to address personal experiences of disentitlement.
 The service is offered primarily by volunteers from the community, many of whom have themselves experienced disentitlement and been assisted by the centres.

 - The centres are volunteer-based.
 Community volunteers participate in decision making processes that impact on the policies of the practice centres, allowing for civilian oversight at different levels of policy and programming.